 At this stage, your site is bare bones with no content and the default WordPress theme installed.
 So it’s time to do something about this.

 From within the WordPress dashboard navigate to Appearance > Themes.
-Now to change your theme, click on the Add New Theme tab and you will be taken to the WordPress depository with thousands of themes to choose from.
+Now to change your theme, click on the Add New Theme tab and you will be taken to the WordPress repository with thousands of themes to choose from.

 You can even upload your own theme that you have downloaded from a 3rd party by clicking the Upload Theme tab on the top.

-Select a theme that not only looks good but also offers features that you are looking for like single or multi-column layout, single or double navigation menus, theme control panel, mobile responsiveness and so on.
+Select a theme that not only looks good but also offers features that you are looking for like single or multi-column layout, single or double navigation menus, theme control panel, mobile responsiveness, and so on.

 For this reason, we use and recommend the Astra WordPress theme.

 Of course, you don’t need to turn your site into a Picasso masterpiece at this stage and you can always tweak your design later on.
 After all, web design is a process and not a destination.